University of Westminster Accessibility Statement for Legal Advice Clinic

 This accessibility statement applies to UoW Legal Advice Clinic

 This website is run by The University of Westminster.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.